 At the outset of the project, the research community was sceptical to metadata driven data access with no access to individual records.
 During the process and at the final launch the scepticism has turned to optimism and positive curiosity.
 The main reasons are the no-need for formal applications, instant access to data and the very favourable economic conditions.
-By end of May 13 institutions have signed up, among them the largest universities and the major research institutes.
+By end of October 21 institutions have signed up, among them the largest universities and the major research institutes.
+They have registered some 170 users.